jaffarkeikei/Flash-spurhacks/README.md

 ## 🌟 Solution

-Aptos Flash is a next-generation payment infrastructure that enables **instant, low-cost cross-border settlements** using Aptos-native stablecoins, sponsored gas transactions, and AI-driven FX optimization.
+Flash is a next-generation payment infrastructure that enables **instant, low-cost cross-border settlements** using Aptos-native stablecoins, sponsored gas transactions, and AI-driven FX optimization.

 ### Core Features